-It’s important for your child to know about the medication he takes for ADHD.
-Understanding why he needs it and what to expect helps him learn to self-advocate.
-It also prepares him to assume more responsibility for his treatment as he gets older.
+It’s important for kids to know about the medication they take for ADHD.
+Understanding why they need it and what to expect helps them learn to self-advocate.
+It also prepares them to assume more responsibility for treatment as they get older.

 As kids get older, they may face peer pressure to share or sell their ADHD medication.
 Some kids may also misuse their medication to get a “boost” during crunch times, such as exams.
 And in rare cases, misuse can turn into abuse.

 There are ways you can address this risky behavior, however.
 Get important information on ADHD medication misuse and abuse.

 Non-medication treatment for ADHD

 ADHD medication doesn’t work for all kids.
 And some parents may decide it’s not right for their child.
 Whether your child does or doesn’t take medicine for ADHD, you may wonder what other treatments exist.

 It can be tough to decide whether to have your child try ADHD medication.
 You may be getting a lot of input from other people — some helpful and some not.
 Weighing all the factors and hearing from parents who’ve already gone through it may make the decision-making easier.

 Use this list to consider all the factors.
 And read what one mom wishes others knew about parenting a child with ADHD.